MichaelKathofer/vitepress-ctf-documentation/docs/proofOfConcept.md

 ## Explore existing Feature Set
 After the correct setup and exploring the features that come out of the box, many of our [should haves](./#Introduction) are already implemented.
-Furthermore, the CTFd platform provides additional plugins to solve further feature requests of some the remaining form the initial [feature request](./#Introduction) brainstorming session.
+Furthermore, the CTFd platform provides additional plugins to solve further feature requests of some of the remaining form the initial [feature request](./#Introduction) brainstorming session.
 ### Updated ToDo List after the initial setup
 The following list is the result of a brainstorming session from our 3. weekly